-When dismantling the historic timber framed barns and shelters of the past, it’s common to discover a variety of different wood timbers making up the structural frame.
+When dismantling the historic timber-framed barns and shelters of the past, it’s common to discover a variety of different wood timbers making up the structural frame.
 When function – and not aesthetics – was invariably the priority, timbers easily accessible and indigenous to the immediate area were the most likely candidates.
 Poplar, maple, and beech might do the job – but so would a chestnut (considered extinct) or a walnut timber, too.
-Barn restorers and reclaimed flooring manufacturers would consider these a treasured find.Download the PDF
+Now, barn restorers and reclaimed flooring manufacturers would consider these a treasured find.

 Today, accessibility is less of an issue.
 We have the means to ship timber from close or afar, which broadens our menu of choices.
-And single species timber frames are standard – although not in every case.
+And single-species timber frames are standard – although not in every case.
 Our choices, if not dictated by engineering requirements for strength or length, are typically based more on the color, the stability, and the cost.

 All woods that are hard are more susceptible to “checking” as they dry.
 Checking is the cracking that forms along the vertical grain of the timber while it dries.
-Although all wood checks to a degree, it is not uncommon for a hardwood to form a check deep and wide enough to insert the tips of your fingers.
-Checking does not necessarily effect the structural integrity of the timber – especially when care is taken to maintain the heart (center where the growth rings begin) within the timber; this is referred to as boxed heart.
+Although all wood checks to a degree, it is not uncommon for hardwood to form a check deep and wide enough to insert the tips of your fingers.
+Checking does not necessarily affect the structural integrity of the timber – especially when care is taken to maintain the heart (the center where the growth rings begin) within the timber; this is referred to as a boxed heart.
 As a rule of thumb, it takes approximately one year to air dry one inch of timber – so, expect an occasional “crack” in the middle of the night during the first six to eight years of enjoying your timber framed home.

 Coniferous trees are the ones with cones and needles.
-Douglas fir, hemlock, white and yellow pine (including heart pine), spruce, cedar and others are all viable timber frame choices.
+Douglas fir, hemlock, white and yellow pine (including heart pine), spruce, cedar, and others are all viable timber frame choices.
 They are generally more plentiful, check less, and emit a pleasant scent for years.
 Considered “softwoods”, the name should not imply weakness.

 Most timber suppliers are connected with forest management and replenishment programs, but if your conscience pulls you in the conservationist direction, recycled and reclaimed timbers offer an excellent alternative.
 Upon request, timbers that have enjoyed a previous life as a factory, a bridge, or a warehouse can be reused in your home or project.

-For more information, call 800-227-4311.
+For more information, download our wood species PDF, or call 800-227-4311.